maxwax/birdseye/README.md

 ## Run as root

 > [!WARNING]
-> Birdseye runs many Linux programs to gather system details and many of these require root privilegs so you have to run it as root or via sudo.
+> Birdseye runs many Linux programs to gather system details and many of these require root privileges so you have to run it as root or via sudo.

 * Scary, I know!